fe-moldark/wesleykent-website/_posts/2022-03-13-Pickle-Rick.markdown

 <p align="center"><img width="850" src="/assets/blog/THM-Pickle-Rick/hydra.png"></p>
 While this runs in the background, let's see what more we can discover about the web server using gobuster:<br>
 <p align="center"><img width="750" src="/assets/blog/THM-Pickle-Rick/flag1.png"></p>
-From the rest of these results we can navigate to view these pages and we get a password on the right side of the above image.
+From the rest of these results we can navigate to these pages and we get a password on the right side of the above image.
 Let's try to login into the .php portal now.
 This user/pass combination works, meaning we can stop our hydra attack, and we are forwarded to the below page:<br>
 <p align="center"><img width="650" src="/assets/blog/THM-Pickle-Rick/command panel.png"></p>
 We can run a variety of commands, for example `whoami` and `ls`, but we are restricted from certain functions such as `cat somefile.ext`.
 Below we can see the results of the `ls` command:<br>
 <p align="center"><img width="500" src="/assets/blog/THM-Pickle-Rick/ls.png"></p>
 Although we can't `cat` the "super secret" file, we can view it in the web browser (as a page), and there we will get our first flag.
 <br><br>
-We can also see which (if any) python is installed via the command panel, which it is:<br>
+We can also see which (if any) version of python is installed via the command panel, which it is:<br>
 <p align="center"><img width="700" src="/assets/blog/THM-Pickle-Rick/which python.png"></p>
-Pentestmonkey is another great source of information alongside gtfobins, and we can use it to research how to try and start a reverse shell.
-We can get this shell up and running by establishing a netcat listener on our local machine and using the exploit from pentestmonkey (after modifying it of course):<br>
+Knowing this, we can get a shell up and running by establishing a netcat listener on our local machine and using an exploit from pentestmonkey (after modifying it of course):<br>
 <p align="center"><img width="850" src="/assets/blog/THM-Pickle-Rick/netcat.png"></p>
 *It's worth noting that if you have an a distribution like Parrot OS (which I am running) they might come installed with several default payloads and other common pentesting tools.
 <br><br>